 quota : The maximum number of files and folders you can have.

-On Unix systems you may exceed your file quota temporarily (upto 7 days).
+On Linux systems you may exceed your file quota temporarily (upto 7 days).
 Again for Windows this is an absolute maximum. - limit : The absolute maximum number of files and folders you can

 have.